4. Registration and fees

 To offer many of our programs, we must partner with external settings so that you can have the opportunity to meet program learning outcomes and in some cases be eligible for registration with a regulatory body after graduation.
 The college communicates these requirements to you in advance of registration, but the evidence is not required until closer to the time of placement for most programs in order to allow you time to complete them.

-If you do not provide sufficient evidence of meeting these requirements, you will be unable to complete clinical field placements and, as a result, will not be able to progress in your program or meet graduation requirements.
+If you don't provide sufficient evidence of meeting these requirements, you'll be unable to complete clinical field placements and, as a result, will not be able to progress in your program or meet graduation requirements.
 You should check with your program for further information on clinical placements and medical requirements.

 Co-op semesters abroad are supported and encouraged, when aligned with program requirements.
 Further information about co-op can be found on the Co-op and Career Success webpage.